3 years from now

 He was taunting me and I took the bait.

 He put his hand out to motion for me to sit.
 "Didn't say you weren't getting my permission."
 There was determination in his eyes.
-"I wouldn't entrust her to anyone but you, Tony.
+"I wouldn't trust anyone but you, Tony.
 Look after her.
 Take good care of her."

 After we had our drink he asked, "So, how are you going to ask her?"